simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 The provided configuration adjustments are made to ensure the proper functionality of the reference station receiver, specifically tailored for the [Onocoy system](https://docs.onocoy.com/documentation/quick-start-guides/mine-rewards/3.-connect-your-station-to-onocoy).

 1. `mode base time 60 2 2.5`: This line configures the reference station's operation mode, which is set to "base".
-In this configuration the base station will figure out it's actual location after recieving traffic for 60 seconds.
+In this configuration the base station will figure out it's actual location after receiving traffic for 60 seconds.

 2. `CONFIG SIGNALGROUP 2`: This command appears to configure the signal group for the UM980/UM982 devices.
 This enables all bands and frequencies on the device.